 He said there was no way to conclusively say what kind of metal box worked all the time.
 And the reason is the EMP pulse itself.
 The energy flows through the air at different frequencies.
-The key was to block that specific frequency of energy.
-And he also told be that there couldn’t be any gaps in the metal box, a tight seal was paramount.
+The key was to block that specific frequency of energy associated with that specific EMP blast.
+And he also told me that there couldn’t be any gaps in the metal box, a tight metallic seal was paramount.

 By then my eyes were kind of glazing over, I was getting lost.
 Then he said it was pretty simple to test.
 He said take an FM radio, tune it to a clearly heard station, and turn the volume up.
 Then place it in your metal box on insulated material.
 Slowly start to close the lid.
 If the radio reception died away and you could no longer hear the radio then the box was blocking the energy frequency of most EMP pulses.

-He did qualify that by saying that to the best of their knowledge at that time EMP energy pulse frequencies were roughly that of FM stations.
+He did qualify that by saying that to the best of their knowledge at that time EMP, energy pulse frequencies were roughly that of FM stations.
 And that is why if you could block the FM reception, you could block the pulse energy.
 And technically you weren’t blocking the energy pulse.
-The metal box was moving the energy pulse around the outside not allowing the energy to come into contact with the radio’s antenna.
+The metal box was moving the energy pulse around the outside of the box not allowing the energy to come into contact with the radio’s antenna.

-He also said it would be a good idea to remove the battery and the antenna.
+He also said it would be a good idea to remove the battery and the antenna from the radio.
 That would further assist in keep the energy out of the radio since both of those items attracted energy.
-We talked about wrapping the radio in a layer of insulation and he thought it would help if there were no gaps.
+We talked about wrapping the radio in a layer of insulation and he thought it would help if there were no gaps in the wrapping.

 Faraday Cages –

 We talked about Faraday Cages for awhile, he was not impressed.
 He thought they were overrated and pretty much was just a fancy and more expensive version of a metal box.
-He even mentioned that a garbage can with no holes or cracks, with a tight fitting lid, and lined with a non-conductive material could accomplish the same thing.
+He even mentioned that a garbage can with no holes or cracks, with a tight fitting lid, and lined with a non-conductive material could accomplish the same thing…maybe even far better.

 The idea was simply to keep the energy from entering or contacting the piece of electronic gear that you were trying to protect.

-A Faraday Cage was simply a fancy and relatively metal mesh box, that might not work as well as a metal container.
-We talked about steel garbage cans with a plastic lining (i.e. a plastic garbage can) as an option.
-He said that would probably be just fine it the garbage can lid was tight fitting and let no gaps in the lid’s seal.
-We talked a little more and he liked my idea of using aluminum as a “gasket” to ensure that there was no gap at all between the lid and the garbage can lip.
+A Faraday Cage was simply a fancy metal mesh box, that might not work as well as a metal container such as a garbage can mentioned a minute ago.
+We again talked about steel garbage cans with a plastic lining (i.e. a plastic garbage can) as an option.
+He said that would probably be just fine if the garbage can lid was tight fitting and let no gaps in the lid’s seal.
+We talked a little more and he liked my idea of using crumpled up aluminum foil as a “gasket” to ensure that there was no gap at all between the lid and the garbage can lip.

 Layer after layer –

-He explained to me that he wrapped his gear in non-conductive material ensuring that there were no gaps.
-Then he wrapped that bundle in aluminum foil without gaps or open seems.
-So, imagine a bubble-wrap envelope seal tight with clear shipping tape.
+When as was said and done we decided that we would wrap our gear in non-conductive material ensuring that there were no gaps.
+Then wrap that bundle in aluminum foil without gaps or open seems.
+So, imagine a bubble-wrap envelope sealed tight with clear shipping tape.
 Then that bundle is wrapped tightly with aluminum foil with absolutely no gaps in the wrapping.

-Then he did the non-conducting bubble wrap again, then another foil wrap, and then finished them off with a final layer of non-conducting bubble wrap.
-When he was all done with that, he placed them in a metal box with a tight fitting lid that left no gaps between the lid and the box.
+Then use the non-conducting bubble wrap again, then another foil wrap, and then finish them off with a final layer of non-conducting bubble wrap.
+When we were all done with that, we placed them in a metal box with a tight fitting lid that left no gaps between the lid and the box.

 “What to do now?” is the big question isn’t it.
 And honestly, that is up to you.
 I didn’t say that to be smug or avoid answering the question.
 It really is up to you.